tronprotocol/documentation-en/docs/index.md

 }
 wallet>
 ```
-### Interacting with Java-Tron nodes using Curl
+### Interacting with Java-tron nodes using Curl
-The above describes how to use wallet-cli to interact with java-tron.
-Compared with sending grpc/http commands directly, this tool provides more friendly interactive commands, allowing users to send commands to java-tron more conveniently.
-But, how to send HTTP request directly to java-tron node?
+The above describes how to use wallet-cli to interact with Java-tron.
+Compared with sending grpc/http commands directly, this tool provides more friendly interactive commands, allowing users to send commands to Java-tron more conveniently.
+But, how to send HTTP request directly to Java-tron node?
 Curl is a command line tool for sending HTTP requests.
 This chapter will explain how to check account balances and send transactions through Curl.

 #### Get account balance